 On-Demand Class

-California’s anti-price gouging statute, Penal Code Section 396, prohibits landlords and other businesses from raising rent (or the price of many consumer goods and services) by more than 10 percent after a state of emergency has been declared by the President, the Governor, or local officials.
-Rent increases are limited to 10% for the duration of the emergency, irrespective of the duration and whether the unit becomes vacant.
+California’s anti-price gouging statute, Penal Code Section 396, prohibits landlords and other businesses from raising rent (or the price of many consumer goods and services) by more than 10 percent for a period of time after a state of emergency has been declared by the President, the Governor, or local officials.
+Rent increases are limited to 10% during that period, irrespective of the duration and whether the unit becomes vacant.

 On-Demand Class